qnkhuat/termishare/README.md

 - [ ] Approval mechanism

 ## TODO
-- [ ] Figure out a way to have exit session
+- [x] Figure out a way to have exit session
-- [ ] Hanlde window size from client
+- [x] Hanlde window size from client
 - [ ] Revise command options
+- [ ] Revise print messages
 - [ ] Reorganize the client code
 - [ ] Maybe add a command `refresh` to refresh the content